DongqingSun96/Cellist/docs/tutorials/Stereo-seq.rst

    --outdir Result/Cellist \
    --outprefix DP8400013846TR_F5

-Alternatively, users can perform Cellist segmentation based on Cellpose nucleus segmentation.
+Alternatively, Cellist segmentation can also be performed using nuclei obtained from Cellpose.

 ::